Texas plumber license and insurance requirements

 • Plumbing inspector: $55

-NEXT can help you get the plumber insurance to protect yourself professionally.
-We’ve helped thousands of contractors get affordable insurance packages customized to serve their unique needs and protect them on the job.
+NEXT has plumber insurance to help protect yourself and your business.
+We’ve helped thousands of contractors get affordable insurance packages customized to serve their needs.

-You can apply for coverage and get a certificate of insurance in just minutes using our online services.
-Once you’ve established your online account, you can also download and share additional COIs from any computer or mobile device for no extra charge.
+Apply for coverage online and get a certificate of insurance in under 10 minutes.
+Get a quote, review your options and buy online.
+Download and share additional COIs from any computer or mobile device 24/7 at no extra charge.

 Ashley Henshaw